 Learn how to use bank rules to automatically categorize transactions from your bank.

-When you download transactions from your bank, you need to categorize them so they go in the right accounts.
-Bank rules speed up this review process.
 You can create rules that automatically categorize transactions for you.
 The more QuickBooks uses your bank rules, the better it gets at categorizing.
 After a while, it can even scan transactions and add details like payees.

 Step 1: Create a bank rule